-Cambridge English Language Assessment can produce a variety of kinds of evidence of how its tests link to the CEFR, and of the quality of the processes which strengthen this link.
+Cambridge Assessment English can produce a variety of kinds of evidence of how its tests link to the CEFR, and of the quality of the processes which strengthen this link.
 In its current draft form at least, the Manual envisages such a variety: users applying it rationally and selectively, ‘contributing to a body of knowledge and experience’ and ‘adding to the compendium of suggested techniques’.
 That is, there should be different ways of constructing an argument of alignment.
 As the regulatory function of the CEFR gathers pace there is a risk that the Manual will become a more prescriptive, rubber-stamping procedure, which would be to the detriment of language testing and users of the results.

 Where we are now (at the beginning of 2008) the major challenge for European language testers is to begin to look explicitly at direct cross-language comparison.
 A major multilingual benchmarking event for Speaking will take place in June, hosted by C.I.E.P. in Sevres.
 This will need new methodologies and kinds of evidence, but provides the best hope of a better answer to the question: ‘Is my B1 your B1?’
 (Professor J. Charles Alderson)